TommasoRonconi/setup_hybrid_project/readme.rst

 The two main features are

 - toml file for configuring the packaging
 - the libraries are made static (for the c++ sector) and dynamic (for the c-wrap).
-In this way when importing the CTypes-using sub-module (`custpy/internal/cwrap.py <custpy/internal/cwrap.py.in>`_) the system does not have to use the linker to search for shared objects.
+In this way when importing the CTypes-using sub-module (:code:`custpy/internal/cwrap.py` which is obtained by configuring either `cwrap-fb0.py.in <python_sector/cwrap-fb0.py.in>`_ or `cwrap-fb1.py.in <python_sector/cwrap-fb1.py.in>`_) the system does not have to use the linker to search for shared objects.

 This is not the best possible solution but it is working.